 The decisions have been posted on the website.

-CAPTE adopted numerous changes to its Rules, some of which are editorial in nature, some of which are clarifying, and some of which are substantive.
-The changes of most interest to programs include the following.
+CAPTE adopted several changes to its Rules, some of which were clarifications and some were substantive.
+The changes of most interest to programs include the following:

 Part 7 Pre-accreditation